-Housing Benefit (pages 124 to 126) does not help with childcare costs.
+Housing Benefit does not help with childcare costs.
 But some of your childcare costs can be removed from the household income used to calculate Housing Benefit and council tax reduction.
 This means you could get more money.

 You may also be able to get help with looking after children.
 This could he from: